p410n3/p410n3JS/README.md

 # p410n3JS
 Private CSGO hack in JS (lol)

-Stuff is outdated, performance is horrible and I dont even like nodeJS.
+Stuff is outdated, performance is horrible.
 Might not even work after all that time.

 Click the image for a Showcase